whipowill/sh-azerothcore/README.md

 # remove soulbound limitations
 mysql -uroot -proot --database="acore_world" --execute="UPDATE item_template SET bonding = 0 WHERE bonding = 1 OR bonding = 2;"
 # https://stackoverflow.com/questions/75048212/is-there-a-way-to-disable-item-bonding-so-they-can-be-freely-tradable
-# NOTE THAT YOU MUST DELETE YOU CACHE/ FOLDER FOR THIS TO SHOW PROPERLY
+# NOTE THAT YOU MUST DELETE YOUR CACHE FOLDER FOR THIS TO SHOW PROPERLY
 ```

 You can put these in a ``patch.sh`` file for easy patching after a database reset.